- North 9667353232

 WHAT ARE DENTURES?

-Dentures are removable appliances which are used as a replacement of missing teeth and tissues.
+Dentures are removable appliances that are used as a replacement of missing teeth and tissues.
 They are the artificial teeth which enable normal functioning of human mouth.
 Dentures are of two types – Complete & Partial.

 Complete dentures are advised when all the teeth are missing, and partial dentures are applied when some natural teeth are missing.
 They are custom made especially for a set of teeth and gum line.